Effective Allyship in the Workplace

 In 2022, companies remain committed to diversity, equity and inclusion (DEI) in the workplace by moving from awareness of the problem, to further understanding why it persists, and ultimately taking action on what they can do to make it better.
 WTS Boston’s Diversity Committee wants to spotlight effective allyship and key tips to advance it in organizations to encourage continuous engagement in DEI in the workplace.

-Harvard Business Review defines allyship as, “strategic mechanism used by individuals to become collaborators, accomplices, and coconspirators who fight injustice and promote equity in the workplace through supportive personal relationships and public acts of sponsorship and advocacy.”
+Harvard Business Review defines allyship as, “a strategic mechanism used by individuals to become collaborators, accomplices, and coconspirators who fight injustice and promote equity in the workplace through supportive personal relationships and public acts of sponsorship and advocacy.”
 This is different from performative allyship which can be detrimental to diversity and inclusion efforts.

 Performative allyship generates a false sense of support for underrepresented members of an organization while advancing or rewarding the “ally” for appearing to provide support.
 This dynamic, when challenged, often creates a sense of defensiveness from the “ally” and taps into attitudes and beliefs that underrepresented people should be ‘grateful’ to the efforts regardless of their intention.
 Research shows this undermines an organization’s core values and effective efforts to create a sense of belonging and inclusion among groups or organizations.